 - c) Alternative equivalent mitigation may be considered if it will achieve equal or greater benefit than other mitigation measures. - d) Payment of replacement in-lieu fees may be permitted by the County if replacement or mitigation is infeasible as determined by the County for physical, ecological, legal, or economic reasons.
-Replacement fees, if applicable, shall be valued using the most recent version of Council of Tree and Landscape

-Appraisers' Guide for Plant Appraisal.
-In-lieu fees may be used to acquire and protect stands of native oak trees in-fee title or through conservation easements; or place and maintain native oak trees and associated woodland vegetation on lands within the County of Sonoma. - e) Any other condition or measure that the Director deems necessary to meet the objectives of this chapter. - 7) An Applicant shall submit all information the Director deems necessary to make a decision on the application or any required associated environmental review.
+Replacement fees, if applicable, shall be valued using the most recent version of Council of Tree and Landscape Appraisers' Guide for Plant Appraisal. - e) Any other condition or measure that the Director deems necessary to meet the objectives of this chapter. - 7) An Applicant shall submit all information the Director deems necessary to make a decision on the application or any required associated environmental review.
 Such information may include biological studies, cultural resource studies, forest inventories, and other material.